-- Because the family is purchasing a home - To pay education costs of family members - Because the family is moving out of public or assisted housing - To pay any other expenses the PHA authorizes to promote economic self-sufficiency

-The PHA is required to maintain ISAs in interest bearing accounts, for which the family is credited with interest earned.
+- Because the family is purchasing a home - To pay education costs of family members - Because the family is moving out of public or assisted housing - To pay any other expenses the PHA authorizes to promote economic self-sufficiency The PHA is required to maintain ISAs in interest bearing accounts, for which the family is credited with interest earned.
 The PHA may not charge the family a fee for maintaining the account.
 At least once each year the PHA must provide the family with a statement of the balance in their account, including any interest earned, if required by state law.

-When applicable, the SHA will provide the family with a statement of the balance in their account, including any interest earned, annually and upon request when the family makes withdrawals from the account.
+SHAPHA-SHPolicy When applicable, the SHAPHASpartanburg Housing will provide the family with a statement of the balance in their account, including any interest earned, annually and upon request when the family makes withdrawals from the account.
 If the family moves out of public housing, the PHA must return the balance in the family's ISA, less any amounts the family owes the PHA.

-6-I.F.
-BUSINESS INCOME [24 CFR 5.609(b)(2)]

-Annual income includes "the net income from the operation of a business or profession.
+Formatted: Font: 9 pt Formatted: Space Before: 0 pt 6-I.F.
+BUSINESS INCOME [24 CFR 5.609(b)(2)] Annual income includes "the net income from the operation of a business or profession.
 Expenditures for business expansion or amortization of capital indebtedness shall not be used as deductions in determining net income.
 An allowance for depreciation of assets used in a business or profession may be deducted, based on straight line depreciation, as provided in Internal Revenue Service regulations.
 Any withdrawal of cash or assets from the operation of a business or profession will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family" [24 CFR 5.609(b)(2)].
+Business Expenses Net income is "gross income less business expense" [HCV GB, p.
+5-19].